 Analyse the impact

-According to research by PWC, it's important to complete analysis to understand the key drivers of the gap and work to build communications on this basis.
+It's important to complete analysis to understand the key drivers of the gap and work to build communications on this basis.

 This should include analysis of intersectionality and other data points that will influence your data (for example, office location) to help you understand the key causes of gaps.